Local History and Genealogy Resources at your Fingertips!

 Our Stories Innisfil

-Our Stories Innisfil is the place to go for historic photos of Innisfil from the collection of the Innisfil Historical Society.
-Look up your ancestors, schools or your home town to see what’s available.
+Our Stories Innisfil is the place to go for historic photos of Innisfil from the collection of the Innisfil Historical Society and countless donations from local families and other community members.
+Look up your ancestors, schools, or your neighbourhood to see what’s available.

 Local History Collection

 Located at the Lakeshore Branch of the Innisfil ideaLAB & Library, this should be your first stop if you are researching your roots in Innisfil.
-We have books, cemetery records, newspapers and birth, death and marriage indexes available on microfilm.
-Did we mention there’s even a new microfilm reader?
+We have books, cemetery records, newspapers, and birth, death and marriage indexes available on microfilm.
+Did we mention there’s even a new microform reader that makes it easier than ever to save and print digital scans?
 In addition, the Local History Collection houses the historical scrapbooks created by the Stroud Women’s Institute.
 Look for the call number LH REF 971.317 Str

 Visit us at 967 Innisfil Beach Road in Alcona or give us a shout at 705-431-7410